jese11/HCP-wiki-public/docs/HCP Subjects with Identified Quality Control Issues (QC_Issue measure codes explained).md

 A description and images of the location and kind of anomaly for each of these subjects are detailed in the following spreadsheet of Anatomical QC Findings:
 **[Anatomical-Issues-Subjects-pptxmatch.xlsx](https://github.com/jese11/HCP-wiki-public/files/13908468/Anatomical-Issues-Subjects-pptxmatch.xlsx)**

-and in the accompanying PDF of powerpoint slides showing Anatomical QC Findings: **Anatomical-Issues-Subjects-xlsxmatch.pdf** (available upon request to elam@wustl.edu).
+and in the accompanying PDFs of powerpoint slides showing Anatomical QC Findings: **[Anatomical-Issues-Subjects-xlsxmatch-part1.pdf](https://github.com/user-attachments/files/16617183/Anatomical-Issues-Subjects-xlsxmatch-part1.pdf)** **[Anatomical-Issues-Subjects-xlsxmatch-part2.pdf](https://github.com/user-attachments/files/16617244/Anatomical-Issues-Subjects-xlsxmatch-part2.pdf)**

 Main HCP Issue A Subjects: